Enter Treatment Tab

 The V surface is the exception.
-Open Dental uses " V" to indicate a class 5 location along the gingival margin of the B or F. The V surface will draw differently on the tooth chart.
+Open Dental uses V to indicate a class 5 location along the gingival margin of the B or F. The V surface will draw differently on the tooth chart.
 There is no corresponding lingual class 5 indicator.
 Since V is not one of the surfaces allowed when submitting to insurance, it will convert to B or F on all claims.
-Also, you should not count a V as another surface in addition to B or F because no line angles were crossed.
+Also, you should not count a V as another surface additionally to B or F because no line angles were crossed.
 For example, you might have a 2 surface DBV, which would be automatically converted to a DB on outgoing claims.
-V is also not counted as a surface for Auto Codes.
+V is also not counted as a surface for auto codes.
 Surfaces are handled slightly differently in Canada.

 Date/Today: The procedure's entry date.
 Check Today to insert today's date.
 To enter multiple procedures with a previous date, uncheck the today box, then enter the date first, before entering treatment.

 Prognosis (optional): Not used by most offices.
-Customize options in Definitions, Prognosis.
+Customize options in Definitions: Prognosis.

 Priority (optional): Used to prioritize treatment planned procedures.
-Customize options in Definitions, Treat' Plan Priorities.
+Customize options in Definitions: Treat Plan Priorities.

 Treatment Plans: Check this box to show treatment plan information in place of the Progress Notes.
-This check box only shows when 'Is TP View' is also selected for the Chart View on the Show tab.
-See Treatment Planning in the Chart Module.
+See Treatment Planning in the Chart Module.This check box only shows when Is TP View is also selected for the Chart View on the Show tab (Show Tab / Chart Views).

 Problem: A patient had a hygiene appointment today.
 Now when treatment planning, procedures are showing in the progress notes as being assigned to the hygienist instead of the provider.

 Solution: Check the appointment (double click) and make sure the dentist is set as the Provider (not the hygienist).
 The hygienist should be set as the hygienist.
 You may need to reenter treatment to update the provider.
 When treatment is entered, and there is already a scheduled appointment for the day, the provider on the scheduled appointment is always initially assigned.

 Problem: When a procedure has been done previously, but must be re-done, the graphic color does not change to Treatment Planned.

-Solution: Go into the original procedure and check the box for "hide graphics".
+Solution: Go into the original procedure and check the box for hide graphics.